Caudoviricetes: Assembly and maturation

-Basis for Taxonomy
+Taxonomy

+History

 For most of virological history, Caudoviricetes which was known as the order Caudovirales, had lower taxa defined via morphology and contractile ability of their "tails".
 The Myoviridae had long tails that were contractile; the Podoviridae had short noncontractile tails; and the Siphoviridae had long noncontractile tails.
 Siphoviridae constitute the majority of the known tailed viruses.

 Bradley referred to what was known as the Myoviridae as type A, Siphoviridae as type B, and the Podoviridae as type C. He also divided his groups on the basis of head morphology: Within group A, A1 have small isometric heads; A2 have prolate heads; and A3 have elongated heads.
 Within groups B and C, numbers were similarly assigned: B1 and C1 have small isometric heads; B2 and C2 have prolate heads; and B3 and C3 have elongated heads.

-Because the "families" Myoviridae, Podoviridae and Siphoviridae were abolished for being polyphyletic, there are now many free-floating families, subfamilies, and genera in the class without any preceding taxa before Caudoviricetes.
-There are currently 4 orders, 47 families, 98 subfamilies, 1197 genera, 3601 species in the class.
-This article lists all official and proposed taxa of Caudoviricetes.
-(Note: Quotes means that the taxon is proposed and has not yet been ratified by the ICTV.)
+In 2021 the "families" Myoviridae, Podoviridae and Siphoviridae were abolished for being polyphyletic.
+The same happened to Caudovirales, which has accumulated into somewhat of a wastebasket taxon.
+As a result, there are now many free-floating families, subfamilies, and genera in the class without any preceding taxa before Caudoviricetes.
+The ICTV report associated with the specific change is: 2021.001B Abolish the order Caudovirales and the families Myoviridae, Siphoviridae and Podoviridae (Caudoviricetes).

+As of ICTV 2024 release the class contains 11 orders and a large number of unassigned taxa, listed hereafter.